 The classic Pissaladière is true celebration of the simplest of ingredients that give the most impressive of flavours.
 A thin bread base with a topping of slightly sweet confit shallots, salty anchovies and juicy olives (green, black, stuffed or a mixture!).
 It makes for the most wonderful light meal.

-However, instead of using bread dough, my favourite way of making it is with croissant dough, which makes an already special bake even more special!
-However, I often go for a quick-version croissant dough which works very well indeed here: I have given the recipe for that quicker croissant dough below.
+However, instead of using bread dough, my favourite way of making it is with a short-cut croissant dough, which makes an already special bake even more special!

 I also love making this with focaccia dough, adding a handful of chopped fresh basil leaves to the dough at the initial mixing stage.

 You can, of course, add all manner of goodies to the topping: a few chopped pieces of sun-dried tomato, toasted pine nuts, fresh basil……..

 For speed, I often use a croissant dough or even a bread dough that I’d made and frozen earlier: I always like to freeze some of my doughs for a later stage when I fancy quick bakes such as this.

 I also like to make up a larger batch of confit shallots/onions/garlic, keeping them covered in oil in a screw-top jar in the fridge for a couple of weeks.
 Sometimes I keep the garlic cloves whole but at other times I slice them thinly and confit them with the onions or shallots: either way, you get a fabulously sweet-savoury treat!

 With the dough and the onions made (or prepared well ahead) it is then just about the assembly, which can done in minutes if the shallots, anchovies and olives are ready to go!

 The drained oil has a wonderful flavour and is also excellent for using in and for being drizzled liberally over focaccia or used in salad dressings.

 Recipe: croissaladière – makes 2 large ones or 10 small ones